 Properties can look vastly different between the seasons (trees drop leaves, shade can vary).
 Consider whether you need to stay cool or warm.

 Read the owners rules.

-In most cases a small small group of people witnessing a ceremony, over the space of an hour or so, should not upset the owners.
-So long as you remain respectful and clean up any messes it should be fine.
+In most cases a small small group of people witnessing a ceremony, over the space of an hour or so, should not upset the owners, so long as you remain respectful and clean up after yourself.
 Some properties specifically mention they don't want parties so make sure you read all the owners rules before you book.
 If you want to be sure you could ask their permission before booking.

 Some properties share common spaces with the owners.

 Some properties are listed as "entire house" but it's actually right next to a main house.
 I've had a few elopements with this scenario and thankfully the owners have been supportive (and honoured!) but it might not always be the case.
 Read the owners rules and descriptions carefully!

 Look for a place that could accommodate the ceremony if it rained.